 One tool you may find helpful is the Swing Trainer, a weighted club that encourages the correct wrist hinge and helps develop muscle memory for lag.

-The Impact Snap device teaches you how to release the club properly.
 It provides immediate feedback, guiding you to maintain the optimal angle in your swing.

 Consider using a Mirror or Video to visually assess your swing.

-Watching your form helps identify areas for improvement and reinforces proper technique.
 These tools enable you to track progress and fine-tune your swing, leading to enhanced lag and overall performance.

 Learning From Pros Like Sergio Garcia and Ben Hogan